Ensuring Fairness in Clinical Assessment

 Eligibility

 This RFA is open to schools of medicine and nursing (both undergraduate and graduate).
-Projects should focus on interventions in the clinical learning environment.
+Projects should focus on interventions in the clinical learning environment, and should align with recommendations emanating from the 2022 Macy conference and/or align with additional scholarship in the field of the future of assessment.
 Collaborations across institutions and departments are strongly encouraged to support spread and replicability, as is co-creation with learners.

 Funding and Timeline